wdawson/okta.github.io/_source/_code/javascript/okta_auth_sdk.md

 ### Retrieve the Stored Token

-A token that is stored in the Token Manager can be retrieved using the `tokenManager.get` method.
+A token that is stored in the Token Manager can be retrieved using the `tokenManager.get` method:

 ~~~ js
 var idToken = authClient.tokenManager.get('idToken');